 5. Warleigh Church, Hatton

-Visit Warleigh Church in Hatton and discover not only unique British colonial architecture but also sensational views of the mesmerising Castlereagh Lake, one of the most scenic spots in Sri Lanka’s central hill country.
+Visit Warleigh Church in Hatton and discover not only unique British colonial architecture but also a viewpoint offering a sensational take on the mesmerising Castlereagh Lake, one of the most scenic spots in Sri Lanka’s central hill country.
 Some hotels, such as Camellia Hills, offer boat rides across the lake.

 4. Nine Arch Bridge, Ella

 Discover one of Sri Lanka’s most dramatic viewpoints when you visit Nine Arch Bridge in Ella.
 This sensational viaduct, locally named ‘the bridge in the sky’, is one of the best examples of colonial-era railway construction in the country, and looks out over a steep, forest-covered valley.

 3. Lipton’s Seat, Haputale